 Mr. Ashwani Windlass, Vice Chairman, Max India Limited, has served the group in different capacities including as its Joint MD & MD - Hutchison Max Telecom until 1998 and as a Board member since.
 He has been the Chairman, MGRM (Asia-Pac), and VC & MD of Reliance Telecom.
 He serves on leading advisory and statutory Boards, including MGRM Holdings, Vodafone India and more.

-Mr. Pradeep Pant is a highly experienced business leader, involved in business of consulting and education.
-He has an experience of about 37 years in the FMCG industry.
+Mr. Pradeep Pant is a highly experienced business leader, involved in consulting, education and with an experience of about 37 years in the FMCG industry.
 An expert in building businesses in both mature and emerging markets, he has a deep understanding of market dynamics and cultural diversity.
-He has managed a wide range of iconic brands across markets including China, India, Russia, Turkey, Middle East and ASEAN, ANZ, Japan, Korea
+He has managed a wide range of iconic brands across Asia and the Middle East.

 Mrs. Sharmila Tagore is a distinguished actress from the Indian Film Industry.
 She had been honoured by a Padma Bhushan, National Film Awards, Filmfare Awards, and by the Government of France.
 She is actively involved in social work in India and abroad, and is UNICEF’s goodwill ambassador in the cause of HIV/AIDS.